Amazon Obhijaan: Theatrical

+Home media

+The film had its television premiere in Bengali on 27 May 2018 on Star Jalsha.
+The Hindi version was premiered on Star Plus on 16 September 2018.

 Reception

+Ronita Goswami of Zee 24 Ghanta rated the film 4 out of 5 stars and wrote "Amazon Obhijaan is a remarkable feat in Indian cinema in the genre of jungle adventure."
+She praised the direction, narration, sets, cinematography, background music and acting of the lead cast, specially Dev.

+Bhaswati Ghosh of Ei Samay rated the film 3.5 out of 5 stars and wrote "Amazon Obhijaan is the big scale Bengali commercial film and Bengal's answer to South Indian biggies like Baahubali."
+She praised the cinematography but criticised the narration, screenplay, VFX, background score and the dialogue delivery.
+She additionally praised the director and production house for their attempt to take Bengali cinema "one step further."

-The Times of India rated the film 3/5, writing, "One must watch the film.
+Shamayita Chakraborty of The Times of India rated the film 3 out of 5 stars, writing, "One must watch the film.
 Not only because of its grandeur but also to savour Kamaleswar’s imagination.
 The mythic city of El Dorado is pretty much the same as we had imagined in childhood.
-And finally, the film ends where it all began — with a reference to Reader’s Digest, the book that opened up the idea of Shankar’s first adventure, Chander Pahar, many years ago."
+And finally, the film ends where it all began — with a reference to National Geographic, the book that opened up the idea of Shankar’s first adventure, Chander Pahar, many years ago."